Loosekonnection/ResponsivePortfolio/README.md

 I tired to build the site without using my own CSS file, I found Bootstrap excellent for speed of creating ellements and sections, but limiting on being able to style them.

 I tried to create a fixed footer and while I found it easy to create the fixed footer, I could not figure out how to prevent the `<body>` from being hidden behind the footer unless I created my own CSS file and used a `margin-bottom` on the `<body>` element.
 This was very challanging!
-Whichever method I chose the Footer would float infront of the body content unless I added margin to the bottom of the body, but even the Bootstrap mb-(1-5) class would give me the result I required.
+Whichever method I chose the Footer would float infront of the body content unless I added margin to the bottom of the body, but even the Bootstrap mb-(1-5) class would not give me the result I required.

 <br>